Kosmosaik/ProgressCrawl/ideas-roadmap.md

 Character:

-1. Name (We already have this implemented, but later on I'd like to expand the random name system to hold more names, and maybe even build a generator combining different character combinations (vowels and consonants in certain ways).
+1. NAME: (We already have this implemented, but later on I'd like to expand the random name system to hold more names, and maybe even build a generator combining different character combinations (vowels and consonants in certain ways).

-2. Class (this will be empty templates with class names for now.
-Later we will flesh it out with stats distribution, maybe unique skills/buffs etc), but it's good to start with a template to build upon later.
+2. CLASS: You don't choose class, you will be placed in a class depending on highest skill/skills (combinations) and base don that gain unique buffs.

 3. STR /Strength): This stat affects the "melee" physical power of the character, allowing it to deal damage even if no weapons are equipped if a sufficient amount of STR is invested.
 The STR value is also multiplied to the Weapon ATK value for even more damage increase.
 +1 to BaseATK (BaseATK is derived from the player's Base Level, Str, Dex, and Luk.
 We will discuss the formula further down).